taiki-e/auto_enums/README.md

 auto_enums = "0.5"
 ```

-The current version of easytime requires Rust 1.31 or later.
+The current version of auto_enums requires Rust 1.31 or later.

 ## Examples